Nobody is perfect…

 I’ve always been terrible at sticking to one project.
 While I strongly believe it’s perfectly possible to learn more than one, or more than even two or three languages at once, the more you add to your work load, the rougher your life is going to get.

 Then there’s me.
 My Memrise dashboard at one point had about twelve different languages that I was attempting to work on at once.
 Like I said, studying multiple languages is fine, but there does eventually come a tipping point at which you’re really just overdoing it.

-Lately I’ve been making a push to remove all of my Memrise courses that are not Russian or French (My two primary projects right now), but it’s hard because just as soon as I’ve cleaned Kyrgyz, Quechua, Ukrainian, Japanese, and Esperanto from my list of projects, suddenly I see Mongolian and the trend continues.
+Lately I’ve been making a push to remove all of my Memrise courses that are not German, but it’s hard because just as soon as I’ve cleaned Kyrgyz, Quechua, Ukrainian, Japanese, and Esperanto from my list of projects, suddenly I see Mongolian and the trend continues.
 Furthermore, just the other week I got into a discussion with my Danish colleagues about pronunciation – and yeah, you guessed it.
 Now I’m learning Danish too.
 (Though not seriously).

 On the one hand it’s a lot of fun to study languages like this – especially if you don’t have any particular long term goals other than “learn lots of languages!”
 But it can get confusing after a while, and I would likely be more advanced in my primary projects if I stopped messing around so much.

 5. Sometimes it’s hard not to view language learning as a competition